yutao-li/segment-tree/README.md

 # segment-tree
-personal implementation of segment tree
+an efficient implementation of segment tree

+support range update